 13. Use smaller roads with a bit less traffic

 Why use smaller roads, when there is less traffic?
 First of all, it’s much easier to stop a car, without blocking the traffic.
 It’s more amusing because then you see more country life, fewer roads, and cars, more landscape.
 In short, there will be more places to see.
 Also, it can lead to unexpected experiences like being invited to a village party or get a couch for the night.
 To conclude everything, it’s a more adventurous and fun way of hitchhiking through Europe.

 14. Ask drivers were to put up thumb next, tips for next rides

 When getting to know drivers who picked you up and asking why they stopped.
-Some of them would say that they also have done hitchhiking before.
+Some of them would say that they also have done hitchhiking in Europe before.
 During the ride you hear their crazy stories, get to know some useful tips.
 Most importantly they are locals and they know the area better than wandering adventurers.
 Maybe they can drop you off at the gas station or some road that is better to continue hitchhiking through Europe.

 15. Use Facebook group: Hitchhiking in Europe to get a lift

 There aren’t any proper hitchhiking apps.
 However, on Facebook, there is a big community with over 50 000 members called Hitchhiking Europe.
 A group where you can get some live additional travel tips in the exact countries.
 It’s like a hitchhiking app but works on Facebook.
 People are sharing their stories, want to meet with other like-minded people or somebody offers a lift for travelers.
 Whenever you have some additional questions about hitchhiking Europe tips, then it’s a good idea to try your luck there.